brianjp93/lolsite/techspec.md

 Sets `REACT_DEV = TRUE` in our **Django** settings.
 This is how **Django** knows whether or not to serve our **React** Build or Development files.

+* There is another custuom django command for starting the celery worker.
+    * `python manage.py celery`

+This command is nice because it is hooked into django's reload detection.
+If any of the python codebase changes, celery will restart if run through this command.

 ### 2. Custom Context Processor

 path : `lolsite/context_processors.py`